 We further analyze our reasoning reward design in depth.
-While LLMs are commonly used as judges~\cite{zheng2023judging, xie2023text2reward}, their role in optimizing models within View-GRPO remains unclear despite observed improvement.
-In fact, they often introduce potential bias and uncertainty in video evaluation~\citep{cores2024lost, liu2025your}.
-To provide insights into this, we train Qwen2.5-VL-3B and employ judge models of different scales (\ie, Qwen2.5-0.5B and Qwen2.5-3B) for temporal grounding and analyze their impact on optimization.
+While LLMs are commonly used as judges~\cite{zheng2023judging, xie2023text2reward}, the role in optimizing models in View-GRPO remains underexplored despite its effectiveness, as they often introduce potential bias and uncertainty in video evaluation~\cite{cores2024lost, liu2025your}.
+To provide insights into this, we employ judge models of different scales for temporal grounding and analyze their impact on optimization.
 In Fig.~\ref{fig: ablation}-(a), format and accuracy rewards remain relatively stable across scales.
 However, Qwen2.5-0.5B produces overly high reasoning rewards from the very first training steps in Fig.~\ref{fig: ablation}-(b), raising concerns about calibration and reliability.
 We find that this behavior leads to a measurable consistency degradation (\ie, –3\% in G-EgoExo).
 Table~\ref{tbl: reasoning reward} shows the effect of different components in $r_{\text{reasoning}}$.
 The semantic reward $r_{\text{sem}}$ consistently improves performance over the baseline, and incorporating the structural consistency $r_{\text{struct}}$ leads to further gains.
 By $r_{\text{sem}}$ for conceptual alignment with reference reasoning and $r_{\text{struct}}$ for cross-view alignment, the model achieves more consistent temporal reasoning across viewpoints.
 We further investigate performance across varying reasoning lengths to assess the potential impact of hallucinations in reasoning in Appendix~\ref{appendix: reasoning length}.
-Overall, such results underscore the critical influence of LLM-judge choice and utilization in model optimization.
-We leave further exploration of this direction for future work.
+Overall, such results underscore the critical influence of LLM-judges and reward calibration on model optimization.

 Additionally, we evaluate our method on additional benchmarks: Video-MME~\cite{fu2024videomme} and TVGBench~\cite{wang2025time}.
 We select Video-MME as a representative benchmark for VideoQA, while TVGBench encompasses diverse temporal grounding datasets with highly varied query formulations.
 Table~\ref{tbl: otherbm} demonstrates that our method possesses strong generalization capabilities across diverse video benchmarks.
 We attribute this robustness to strengthened temporal reasoning and improved cross-view consistency through View-GRPO.
 We discuss potential directions for improvement from several perspectives: data, architecture, and learning, in Appendix~\ref{appendix: discussion}.
 Overall, our method demonstrates its effectiveness and potential for consistent and view-invariant temporal understanding.